bphenriques-interview-challenges/employee-shift-api-challenge/README.md

 * `docs`: Relevant documentation.
 * `ci`: Continuous integrations scripts.
 * `buildSrc` and `gradle`: Relevant folders to build the project itself.
+* `k8`: Folder demonstrating how to deploy the application on K8S.